cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 We are now ready to implement the new functionality using the [click.option](https://click.palletsprojects.com/en/7.x/options/) decorator.
-With no further ado, here is the final version of the `console` module:
+Without further ado, here is the final version of the `console` module:

 ```python
 # src/hypermodern-python/console.py